-Labor Day is fast approaching and while we’re always reluctant to see summer go, the promise of reuniting with our sweater weather wardrobe and cute fall porch decor never fails to lift our spirits.
-This year we plan to go all out on decorating our front steps, beyond a lone carved pumpkin.
-Here, 30 fall porch decor ideas—from wreaths, gourds and more—to get your home ready for spooky season through Thanksgiving.
+Thanksgiving is fast approaching, so it’s high time we got our fall porch decor set up.
+(We may or may not still have to take our Halloween decorations down...).
+This year we plan to go all out on sprucing up our front steps, beyond just a lone corn stalk.
+Here, 30 fall porch decor ideas—including wreaths, gourds and more—to get your home ready for autumn.

 1. Hang Up a Wreath

 Secure this festive wreath to your front door and you’re instantly ready for autumn.
 Plus, the soft tones of yellow, orange and brown will look natural among the changing leaves in your front yard.

 2. Scatter Lanterns Around